chomgid/DSTS/README.md

-# DS2
+# Doubly Structured Data Synthesis for Time-series Energy Use Data
-This is the official python implementation of DS2 model (Doubly Structured Data Synthesis for Time-series Energy Use Data)
+This is the official repository for the paper [Doubly Structured Data Synthesis for Time-series Energy Use Data]